 Beans, leafy greens, and whole grains are all loaded with magnesium.

 Foods to Avoid If You Want to Avoid Stroke

 The standard Western diet has been found to be associated with a 58% increase in stroke risk.

 Studies indicate that it is particularly important to reduce your intake of the following foods:

 - Salty foods

 Another factor may be the toxic pollutants, like PCBs, that can build up in animal fats.
-People with the highest levels of these pollutants in their bloodstream increase their odds of stroke by as much as 8 or 9 times.
+People with the highest levels of these pollutants in their bloodstream increase their odds of stroke by as much as eight or nine times.

 Research presented at the American Stroke Association’s International Stroke Conference showed that people who drink just one diet soda a day may increase their risk of stroke by 48%.